-Serious injury and wrongful death cases require not only attorneys with extensive experience, but also the financial resources to properly prepare the case for trial and see it through to verdict.
-CPM works with physicians in multiple medical fields, life care planners who focus on rehabilitation plans for injured victims, and economists and other trained professionals to assess the full extent of harm suffered by the injured person(s) or surviving family member(s) to assist in obtaining the best result possible.
+Serious injury and wrongful death cases require attorneys not only with extensive experience, but also the financial resources to properly prepare the case for trial and see it through to verdict.
+CPM works with physicians in multiple medical fields, life-care planners who focus on rehabilitation plans for injured victims, and economists and other trained professionals to assess the full extent of harm suffered by the injured person(s) or surviving family member(s) to assist in obtaining the best result possible.

 Thomas Fire Cases

 CPM represents individuals and families who were affected by the Thomas Fire, which blazed through 280,000 acres in Ventura and Santa Barbara Counties beginning in December 2017.
 The fire, which claimed over 1,000 homes and two lives, was started by power poles owned and negligently maintained by Southern California Edison.
 Amid high winds, the power poles “slapped” into each other, creating an electrical arc that ignited the brush below.
 The large fire was followed by heavy rains, which led to mudslides that destroyed or damaged hundreds of homes and claimed 21 lives.